 Professor Destiny's first attempt to destroy the Harmony Harness involves a magic-seeking missile.
 He uses a bunch more as the first booby trap during the Pegathalon, but manages to avoid the mistake he made the first time (see below).

 In chapter 12, Luna makes reference to a joke about a changeling trying to infiltrate Blueblood and Diamond Tiara's household, and turning itself in to the authorities after it nearly starved to death.
 In Chapter 29, Diamond Tiara does get replaced by a changeling…Queen Chrysalis herself, who has been starved for love ever since her expulsion from Canterlot, to the point of physically shrinking down to Tiara's size.
 She complains that since Diamond Tiara is, at best, tolerated, she's STILL starving.
+Also, Diamond Tiara gets taken to the hive and imprisoned... for about an hour, after which the changelings kick her out due to being, essentially, inedible.

 She eventually grows so sick of the charade that she actually does turn herself in to the authorities.
 The Guard come hoping to ask Diamond Tiara a few questions about some recent legally questionable acts on her part; Chrysalis reveals herself and demands that no one mistake her for Diamond Tiara anymore.